Craft focus: grammar, syntax, and style for creative writers

 Tutors:

 Great poetry and prose begin when the writer puts the right words in the right places.
-Learn how and why the rules and conventions of language matter in this course, which combines creative writing with opportunities to learn/revise essential points of grammar and useful literary concepts.
-Suitable for beginning writers looking to build confidence, and those with more experience who would like to practise these essential skills.
+Learn how and why the rules and conventions of language matter in this new course, which combines creative writing with a review of essential points of grammar.

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.